pedrohcs8/ytmusic-distube-plugin/README.md

 This plugin makes use of the following libraries:
 - [ytmusic-api](https://github.com/zS1L3NT/ts-npm-ytmusic-api) - API client for YouTube Music
-- [@distube/ytdl-core](https://github.com/distubejs/ytdl-core) - YouTube video and audio stream downloader
+- [ytdl-core-stuff](https://github.com/ToddyTheNoobDud/ytdl-core-stuff) - Fork of @distube/ytdl-core with enhanced YouTube support
 - [DisTube](https://distube.js.org/) - A Discord.js module to simplify your music commands

 ## License